Race regulations 2023

 Participants must:

--Be aware of the distance and particularities of the race in which they will participate and be sufficiently trained to complete it.
+-Be aware of the distance and particularities of the race in which you will participate and be sufficiently trained to complete it.

--Having acquired, before the race, a real capacity for self-sufficiency in the mountains, which allows the management of the problems induced by this type of race, namely in terms of changes in weather conditions (night, wind, cold, fog, rain or snow) , as well as the ability to be autonomous between two filling stations, not only in food, but also in clothing and security.
+-Have acquired, before the race, a real capacity for self-sufficiency in the mountains, which allows them to manage the problems induced by this type of race, particularly in terms of changes in weather conditions (night, wind, cold, fog, rain or snow) , as well as the ability to be autonomous between two supply stations, not only in food, but also in clothing and security.

--To be aware that it is not the role of the organization to help a participant to overcome these problems and that this mainly depends on their ability to adapt to the problematic situations arising from this type of event.
+-Be aware that it is not the organization’s role to help a participant overcome these problems and that this depends mainly on their ability to adapt to the problematic situations arising from this type of event.

 1.4 External help

-–Participants are allowed to receive personal assistance given by only one person, and only at checkpoints/supply points previously defined by the organization.
+-Participants are allowed to receive personal assistance from only one person, at all control/supply points that make up the Porto Moniz Trail.

 1.5 Bib placement

--The bib must be permanently visible throughout the race, that is, it must be positioned over the clothes, in the chest or abdomen area and cannot, for any reason, be attached to the leg or back.
-The name and logo of the sponsors cannot be modified or hidden.
+-The bib must be permanently visible throughout the race, that is, it must be positioned over clothing, in the chest or abdomen region and cannot, for any reason, be fixed to the leg or back.
+Sponsors’ name and logo cannot be modified or hidden.

--Only participants with a visible bib will have access to the control/supply stations.
+-Only participants with visible bibs will have access to the control/supply stations.

--The Porto Moniz Trail, carried out in absolute respect for nature, promotes and favors, above all, fair play.
+-The Porto Moniz Trail, is carried out in absolute respect for nature, promotes and privileges, above all, fair play.

 -It is essential that participants help anyone in danger and alert the nearest checkpoint or contact the organization.

--The organizing entity reserves the right to exclude from the race, even before it starts, any participant who, through their behavior, affects the management and/or proper functioning of the event.
-If this occurs, the athlete will not be refunded.
+-The organizing entity reserves the right to exclude from the race, even before it starts, any participant who, through their behavior, affects the management and/or smooth running of the event.
+If this occurs, the athlete will not be reimbursed.

--Unsportsmanlike conduct will be sanctioned according to its degree of seriousness, as stipulated in article 2.11.
+-Unsportsmanlike conduct will be sanctioned according to its degree of severity, as stipulated in article 2.11.

 2 – The race